jsr107/jsr107spec/README.md

 About
 -----

-*JCache* is Java caching API, It was defined by JSR107.
+*JCache* is the Java caching API.
+It was defined by JSR107.
 It defines a standard Java Caching API for use by developers and a standard SPI ("Service
  Provider Interface") for use by implementers.